-The Foundation Board of Directors also serves as the Education Advisory Council, providing a forum for matters that have a broad impact on the College.
-Specific responsibilities of the Council include reviewing proposals for major changes in policies and programs, participating in the development of long range plans, and assisting with the interpretation of College goals, programs and needs to the general public.
-Members of the Educaion Advisory Council are representative of the constituencies served by the College.
+The Central Maine Community College Education Foundation Board of Directors also serves as the education advisory council (The Council), providing a forum for matters that have a broad impact on the College.
+Specific responsibilities of the Council include reviewing proposals for major changes in policies and programs, participating in the development of long-range plans, and assisting with the interpretation of College goals, programs and needs to the general public.
+Members of the education advisory council are representative of the constituencies served by the College.